isabella232/acrolinx-sidebar-demo-osx/README.md

 # Acrolinx OS X Sidebar Demo

-This is a showcase for integrating the [Acrolinx](https://www.acrolinx.com/) Sidebar into a Mac OS X Application.
+This is a showcase for integrating the [Acrolinx](https://www.acrolinx.com/) Sidebar into a macOS X Application.

 See: [Getting Started with Custom Integrations](https://docs.acrolinx.com/customintegrations)